Having been on one pill or another for the past 7 years, I’ve experienced both the ups and down of being on it.

 Now that one did suck, big time!

-The downside was I started to notice my anxiety and depression were getting gradually worse, to the point where I would have a panic attack while being stood at the door trying to force myself to go out of it to school.
-Originally I just put this down to all the shit that was happening at school with bullies and such, but when I left school and the problem didn’t go away, that’s when I started wondering why it had suddenly got so bad.
+Originally I just put this down to all the shit that was happening at school with bullies and such, but when I left school and the problem didn’t go away, that’s when I started to question things.

 I booked an appointment with the nurse and she said there was no reason why I couldn’t switch over to it, then booked for me to come and have it when I was on my next period.

-I’m really curious to hear your experiences with the pill ladies, have you had the same problems?
-If you’ve written your own posts on this subject please link me them below, I’d love to read them!
+I’m really curious to hear your experiences with the pill; have you had the same problems?
 Or has it had the opposite effect for you and helped you with your mental health?
-Either way let me know in the comments or on social media!
+Either way, let me know in the comments below!